Set up a new employee

 Give your new hire time to login with their IDIR.
 On their second day of work in the public service, new employees need to validate their IDIR.
 If there are any problems getting their IDIR to work, direct them to My Service Centre (IDIR restricted) for support.

-Share info about websites they should check out.
+Share info about websites they should check out and how to add shared inboxes to Outlook.

 Help them map network printers or drives.
 If necessary, provide contact information for someone in your ministry who can help with this task.